 For one Master of Public Health student, studying hasn’t just been a hobby: it’s literally been a matter of life and death, as he tells University of Essex Online.

 It’s was back in 2016 that Dr Obinna Orjingene from Nigeria first realised he wanted to study Public Health.

-“So far so good, for me it has been a great experience and honour to be part of this academic community.
+For me it has been a great experience and honour to be part of this academic community.
 The shared experience around the module discussions have been a great learning platform.
 It has been wonderful speaking to my course mates across the globe.
 I have been able to use the modules I am learning in my real-life work experiences which is amazing and makes studying a lot easier!
-I use the course everyday especially with my development work and system strengthening.
+I use the course every day especially with my development work and system strengthening.
 I am very passionate about maternal and child health especially around improving access to high impact primary health care for those living in rural areas.
-I hope to apply the new concepts I am learning to my work both in the emergency departments and development here and globally in the future.”
+I hope to apply the new concepts I am learning to my work both in the emergency departments and development here and globally in the future.

 If you have been inspired by Obinna’s story and want to try online studying then you can download our prospectus here.

 If you want to learn more about our Master of Public Health than take a look at our course page.